dangeng/old-dangeng.github.io/README.md

 ### Credits

-This theme is based on Leonard Lamprecht's [Jekyll theme](https://github.com/leo/leo.github.io).
+This theme is based on Leonard Lamprecht's [Jekyll theme](https://github.com/leo/leo.github.io), and was created by [Heiswayi Nrird] (https://github.com/heiswayi/the-plain).

 ### License